Pratt & Whitney F100

-The Pratt & Whitney F100 (company designation JTF22) is an afterburning turbofan engine manufactured by Pratt & Whitney that powers the F-15 Eagle and F-16 Fighting Falcon.
+The Pratt & Whitney F100 (company designation JTF22) is a low bypass afterburning turbofan engine.
+It was designed and manufactured by Pratt & Whitney to power the U.S. Air Force's "FX" initiative in 1965, which became the F-15 Eagle.
+The engine was to be developed in tandem with the F401 which shares a similar core but with an upscaled fan for the U.S. Navy's F-14 Tomcat.
+The F401 was later abandoned due to costs and reliability issues.
+The F100 also powered the F-16 Fighting Falcon for the Air Force's Lightweight Fighter (LWF) program.

 Development

 In 1967, the United States Navy and United States Air Force issued a joint engine Request for Proposals (RFP) for the F-14 Tomcat and the FX, which became the parallel fighter design competition that led to the F-15 Eagle in 1970.
 This engine program was called the IEDP (Initial Engine Development Program) and was funded and managed out of the Aeronautical Systems Division (ASD) at Wright-Patterson AFB.
 Under ASD, a Systems Project Office Cadre was assigned to manage both the FX Aircraft and Engine definition phase.
 The Turbine Engine Division of the Air Force Propulsion Laboratory was employed in a support role to assist ASD Systems Engineering in evaluations of technical risks.
 Later upon selection of the F-15 the ASD engineering cadre became the F-15 Systems Project Office.

 The IEDP was created to be a competitive engine design/demonstration phase followed with a down select to one winning engine design and development program.
 General Electric and Pratt & Whitney were placed on contract for an approximately 18-month program with goals to improve thrust and reduce weight to achieve a thrust-to-weight ratio of 8.
 At the end of the IEDP, General Electric and Pratt & Whitney submitted proposals for their engine candidates for the aircraft that had been selected in the FX Competition, the McDonnell Douglas F-15.
 The Pratt & Whitney proposal was selected as the winner and the engine was designated the F100.
 The Air Force would award Pratt & Whitney a contract in 1970 to develop and produce F100-PW-100 (USAF) and F401-PW-400 (USN) engines.
-The Navy would use the engine in the planned F-14B and the XFV-12 project but would cut back and later cancel its order after the latter's failure, and chose to continue to use the Pratt & Whitney TF30 engine from the F-111 in its F-14.
+The Navy would use the engine in the planned F-14B and the XFV-12 project but would cut back and later cancel its order after the latter's failure due to costs and reliability issues, and chose to continue to use the Pratt & Whitney TF30 engine from the F-111 in its F-14s.